Filmmaker

 Co-Producer: Anna Dziapshipa

-Director of Photography: Goga Devdariany
+Director of Photography: Goga Devdariani

 Genre: creative doc